 There are 3 primary ways to go about starting a podcast for your business or organization.
-To understand which method is the best for you, one must understand how podcasts basically work and then estimate the amount of time and effort you want to put into the podcast.
-This article is going to give you the three ways that you can go about creating a podcast and you’ll learn which is the best one for you.
+To know which method is the best for you, you must understand the basics of podcasting, and then estimate the amount of time and effort you want to put into the podcast.
+This article is will provide three ways that you can create a podcast and you’ll learn which is the best one for you.

 Whether or not ‘you’ listen to podcasts, there is a very good chance that many of your potential customers do.
 Podcast listeners tend to have higher incomes, more education, and are loyal listeners to the podcasts they choose.
 These are all good signals if you are looking for that ideal customer.
 In terms of content marketing, even newly launched podcasts can garner as much listenership and attention as webinars, especially considering the evergreen nature of podcasts.

-So if you or your business is looking to start a podcast and don’t know quite where to start, first you need to understand the mechanics of getting a podcast from your mic to the masses.
+So if you or your business is looking to start a podcast, you first need to understand the mechanics of getting a podcast from your mic to the masses.

-Before I explain the 3 primary ways to go about creating a podcast for your business, it’s important to understand how all podcasts basically work.
-In order to have a podcast available to the world on platforms like Apple Podcasts, Google Podcast, and Spotify; these are the primary functions that need to be carried out.
+Before I explain the 3 primary ways to go about creating a podcast for your business, it’s important to understand how podcasts operate.
+In order to have a podcast available to the world on platforms like Apple Podcasts, Google Podcast and Spotify, these are the primary functions that need to be carried out.

 How a Podcast Works: 5 Essential Steps to Start a Podcast

-- SEO Optimize – add Titles, Tags, and Descriptions that will help your podcast get found by people searching for podcasts like yours.
+SEO Optimize – add Titles, Tags, and Descriptions that will help your podcast get found by people searching for podcasts like yours.
 A professional production company will optimize the podcast for search engines (SEO) and add meta-data to the content.

-- Market and Repurpose the podcast – you’ll want to give every episode a long life and help it continue to drive attention to your business.
-Additionally, You can accomplish this by doing things like creating clips to promote the podcast socially AND adding it to your overall marketing strategy.
+Market and Repurpose the podcast – you’ll want to give every episode a long life and help it continue to drive attention to your business.
+Additionally, you can accomplish this by doing things like creating clips to promote the podcast socially and adding it to your overall marketing strategy.
 A good production company will assist in your promotion strategy to attract listeners to your podcast.
 They can create content such as audiograms, transcripts, embeds, and summaries that can help expand its ROI.
 They can promote your show on the producer’s social channels and advise you about artwork for the show.

 The Three Best Ways to Start a Podcast for Your Business

-Now that you know basically how it works, here are the three ways that you can go about starting your podcast – along with the Pros and Cons of each.
+Now that you basically know how it works, here are the three ways that you can go about starting your podcast; Pros and Cons included.